-Despite all her experience, Steinhauser still loves triathlon and has a refreshing attitude to her role in the sport: “Being a professional athlete is one of the most amazing jobs ever,” she says.
+Despite all her experience, Steinhauser has a refreshing attitude to her role in the sport: “Being a professional athlete is one of the most amazing jobs ever,” she says.
 “You can live by doing what you love.”

-Coached by Simone Mantolini, Steinhauser has had a fine year to date, making it to the final round of the elimination format racing in the Montreal World Triathlon Championship Series that closely mirrors Super League Triathlon racing.
+Coached by Simone Mantolini, Steinhauser was enjoying an impressive 2022 even before her Super League debut, reaching the final round of the elimination format racing in the Montreal World Triathlon Championship Series that closely mirrors SLT racing.

-She’s also had top 10 finishes over the sprint distance on home soil in Arzachena, Italy – where she had the honour of wearing the No 1 bib – and in the super sprint indoor format in France.
-All of which should put her in good stead for a strong tilt at Super League Championship Series success.
+She also had top 10 finishes over the sprint distance on home soil in Arzachena, Italy – where she had the honour of wearing the No 1 bib – and in the super sprint indoor format in France.

 After a hard race, Steinhauser loves to tuck into a hamburger and fries, admitting that while it might not always be the optimal way to recover, sometimes she just needs it.
 Many of us will attest to that.